-If an independent educational evaluation is at public expense, the criteria under which the evaluation is obtained, including the location of the evaluation and the qualifications of the examiner, must be the same as the criteria the school district uses when it initiates an evaluation (to the extent those criteria are consistent with the parent's right to an independent educational evaluation).
-Except for the criteria described above, a school district may not impose conditions or timelines related to obtaining an independent educational evaluation at public expense.
+If an independent educational evaluation is at public expense, the criteria under which the evaluation is obtained, including the location of the evaluation and the qualifications of the examiner, must be the same as the criteria the school district uses when it initiates an evaluation (to the extent those criteria are consistent with the parent's right to an IEE).
+Except for the criteria described above, a school district may not impose conditions or timelines related to obtaining an IEE at public expense.